 Swine Influenza

 Swine Influenza is a disease of pigs caused by a virus (influenza virus).
-Influenza viruses exist as different types and the most common type of virus found in pigs is Type A.
+There are many different types of Influenza viruses which can also affect humans and birds.

 If notifiable disease is suspected, contact the DAERA Helpline on 0300 200 7840 or your local DAERA Direct Regional Office.
 Failure to do so is an offence

-The virus is present in all pig producing countries including the UK and is considered endemic in the pig population.
-Type A strains can infect other species, including people.
+The virus is present in all pig producing countries including NI and is considered endemic in the pig population.
+The most common type of virus found in pigs is Type A which can infect other species, including people.
 However, the strains of the virus involved are usually different.

 Pigs have been described as ‘mixing vessels’ for the various influenza virus strains (including the strains causing avian influenza).
 This means that they may have a role in the spread of influenza viruses between species or in the development of new strains of virus.